 The California newt, aka the orange bellied newt, is the largest native salamander species found in the Santa Monica Mountains.
 These newts are native to California.
 The species occurs throughout the coast and coastal range mountains from San Diego County to Mendocino County.
 They prefer chaparral, oak woodlands, and grasslands.
-Read more about these fascinating creatures below and be sure to comment and share.

 First the Stats…